 Karch, an expert on drug interactions, explains that grapefruit juice is one of the foods most likely to cause problems with drugs, because it is metabolized by the same enzyme in the liver that breaks down many drugs.
 The cytochrome P-450 3A4 enzyme breaks down grapefruit juice into useful components for body, just like it breaks down dozens of medications.
 Karch says when the system is overloaded, the grapefruit juice can “swamp” the system, keeping the liver busy and blocking it from breaking down drugs and other substances.

 Drugs that use the same pathway and interact with grapefruit juice target some of the most common health problems doctors see today.
-The list consists of more than 50 medications, including some drugs used to treat high cholesterol, depression, high blood pressure, cancer, depression, pain, impotence, and allergies.
+The list comprises over 50 medications, including some drugs used to treat high cholesterol, depression, high blood pressure, cancer, depression, pain, impotence, and allergies.

 Karch notes that interactions with grapefruit juice are well known and documented among drug researchers, and that an appropriate warning label is included with each prescription.
-Nevertheless, she says that many patients, nurses and doctors aren’t aware of the interactions or the potential serious consequences, and that many people fail to read the warning labels about drug-food interactions.
+She says that many patients, nurses and doctors aren’t aware of the interactions or the potential serious consequences, and that many people cannot read the warning labels about drug-food interactions.

 The most severe effects are likely with some cholesterol-lowering medications, Karch says.
 While the liver devotes its resources to grapefruit juice, the medication could build up to dangerous levels, causing a breakdown of the body’s muscles and even kidney failure.
 This is likely what happened to the patient discussed in the article, Karch says.

 To prevent such problems, Karch repeats what doctors and nurses tell their patients every day: Read a medication’s warning label carefully.
 If an interaction with grapefruit juice is possible, the patient should stop drinking the juice until speaking with his or her doctor.
-In some cases it might be possible to switch a patient to a different drug without the risk; in other cases the patient might simply have to give up grapefruit juice.
+Sometimes, it might be possible to switch a patient to a different drug without the risk; in other cases, the patient might simply have to give up grapefruit juice.